-Employees want to succeed in their work and you as their manager can guide them to that level.
+Employees want to succeed in their work, and you as their manager can guide them to that level.
 To be successful as a manager, I would suggest that you focus more on the employee’s strengths than their weaknesses.
 Since we tend to get more frustrated by what an employee is not doing, we can fail to recognize the value that they bring to the table.
 In another blog entry, I will focus on how to deal one-on-one with an employee’s weakness.

-Now that you know the strengths of your team members, see if there are any gaps in what you need and what you have in your employees.
-You may decide that there are three critical attributes that all members of your team must have in order for you to be successful in driving your business.
+Now that you know the strengths of your team members see if there are any gaps in what you need and what you have in your employees.
+You may decide that there are three critical attributes that all members of your team must have for you to be successful in driving your business.
 Do they all have strengths in that area and at what level?
 Are they all exceptional or a mixture of exceptional and acceptable?
 If they are unsatisfactory, well that is a different discussion and will be addressed in another entry.

 Keep in mind that employees perform at different levels.
 Just because an employee is ranked as acceptable doesn’t mean they are not meeting the essential functions of their job.
-It is important to ponder whether you can help them elevate their strength a little more without hindering the current level of proficiency.
+It is essential to ponder whether you can help them elevate their strength a little more without hindering the current level of proficiency.

 Strengths and Weaknesses of Employees